Sensitivity Analysis in Unconditional Quantile Effects: Counterfactual Policies and Unconditional Effects

-\begin{remark} The bounds are sharp in the sense that for any possible value of the global effect within the bounds, we can construct a corresponding newly treated distribution $F_{Y(1)|D=0,D_\delta=1}(y)$ which delivers precisely that same global effect. \end{remark}
+\begin{remark} The bounds are sharp in the sense that for any possible value of the global effect within the bounds, we can construct a corresponding newly treated distribution $F_{Y(1)|D=0,D_\delta=1}(y)$ which delivers precisely that same global effect.
+This construction depends on $\tau$, implying that, rather than uniform, sharpness is pointwise in $\tau\in(\delta,1-\delta)$. \end{remark}

 \begin{remark} When $c=0$, $G_{\tau, D_\delta}$ is point identified because the counterfactual distribution in \eqref{count_dist_dec} becomes $F_A(y)$, which is identified.
 We refer to $F_A(y)$ as the apparent distribution, hence the subscript $A$, because it is the distribution that ``appears'' to be the counterfactual distribution.
 Naturally, for $c=0$, we have that the lower and upper bound are identical, and equal to $F_A^{-1}(\tau)$.\footnote{ For $c=0$, the upper bound is $F_A^{-1}(\tau)$ because $F_A^{-1}(\tau)\leq \tilde F_A^{-1}(\tau) $.
 For the lower bound we need to show that $\max\left\{\tilde F_A^{-1}(\tau-\delta),F_A^{-1}(\tau)\right\}=F_A^{-1}(\tau)$.
 Note that $\tilde F_A^{-1}(\tau-\delta)$ satisfies: